-SummaryA county-based accountable care organization integrates medical, behavioral, and social services with the goal of improving outcomes and reducing costs for newly enrolled Medicaid beneficiaries in Hennepin County, Minnesota.
-Known as Hennepin Health, the organization is a partnership of several organizations within the county government that share financial risk (a medical center, health plan, social services organization, and Federally Qualified Health Center).
-An assigned care coordinator works to ensure that each enrollee receives appropriate services based on his or her medical, mental, and social service needs.
+SummaryA county-based accountable care organization integrates medical, behavioral health, and social services with the goal of improving outcomes and reducing costs for newly enrolled Medicaid beneficiaries in Hennepin County, Minnesota.
+Known as Hennepin Health, the organization is a partnership of several organizations within the county government that share financial risk (a medical center, health plan, social services organization, and federally qualified health center).
+An assigned care coordinator works to ensure that each enrollee receives appropriate services based on his or her medical, behavioral health, and social service needs.
 Partners share data electronically to allow for complete information on each enrollee, and jointly implement initiatives to improve care and promote appropriate utilization.
 The organization has experienced a growth in enrollment over time; has reduced hospital admissions, readmissions, emergency department visits, and the costs of caring for enrollees with historically high usage; and has generated high enrollee satisfaction.Moderate: The evidence consists of post-implementation data on enrollment growth and enrollee satisfaction, along with pre- and post-implementation comparisons of key outcomes measures, including hospital admissions and readmissions, ED visits, and total utilization and medication costs for high users of health services.

 Date First Implemented2012

-Patient PopulationHennepin Health serves single, nondisabled adults 21 years to 64 years who do not have children and have incomes at or below 75 percent of the Federal poverty level.Insurance Status > Medicaid
+Patient PopulationHennepin Health serves single, nondisabled adults ages 21 to 64 years who do not have dependents.
+With the expansion of Medicaid eligibility under the Affordable Care Act, Hennepin Health now serves individuals who are earning up to 133 percent of the Federal poverty guideline, effective January 1, 2014.Insurance Status > Medicaid

 Problem AddressedTraditional models of health care financing and delivery often lead to ineffective or inefficient care.1 In particular, traditional fee-for-service (FFS) reimbursement creates incentives for providers to deliver more (but not necessarily higher quality) care, which increases costs and forces health plans to raise premiums.
 Accountable care organizations (ACOs) have the potential to effectively align incentives for health plan and provider partners and generate better quality at lower cost, but to date only approximately 10 percent of Americans receive care under this model.
 Better quality and care coordination is particularly important for Medicaid enrollees, who disproportionally experience chronic conditions.